 If these time-correlated events correspond to EAS, the arrival directions reconstructed from both scintillator and antenna data should be strongly correlated.
-Indeed, for these events arrival directions obtained by both particle and radio signals are the same within 15 degrees whereas the angle for an uncorrelated event is much bigger, its arrival direction given by the antennas being often close to the horizon.
+Fig. 2-middle exhibits the distribution of the angle between the two reconstructed directions, without time cut (grey histogram) and with a time cut of 100 ns around the peak (blue histogram).
+For time-correlated events, arrival directions obtained by both particle and radio signals are the same within 15 degrees whereas the angle for an uncorrelated event is much bigger, its arrival direction given by the antennas being often close to the horizon.
 This is typical of events from radio interference due to human activity.
-The angular difference distribution of time-correlated events (Fig. 1-right) can be fit by a gaussian distribution centered on zero multiplied by a sine function coming from the solid angle factor.
+The angular difference distribution of time-correlated events (Fig. 2-right) can be fit by the expected distribution, a gaussian distribution centered on zero multiplied by a sine function coming from the solid angle factor.
 The standard deviation of the corresponding gaussian is about 4 degrees.
 This value includes the reconstruction accuracy of both detectors.